 MIS, a management information system, is a centralized database that stores information about the company’s departments and allows managers to use this information for managing workflow, making data-driven decisions, and generating reports.
-The basic concept of MIS is to process data from an organization and present it in form of a report in regular intervals.
+The basic concept of MIS is to process data from an organization and present it in the form of a report at regular intervals.

 The main objective of information systems implementation is to raise the business’s income and enhance its profitability.
 The decisions of MIS implementation are usually taken by chief technology/information officers.
 Below are the main functions of MIS:

 - Data capturing is the process of gathering data from various resources.
-This includes the following: customer touch points lives, e-commerce sites, global shopping, self check-out, etc., an output of one or more systems like sales, finance, market analysis, operations, etc. and from social media sites.
+This includes the following: customer touchpoints lives, e-commerce sites, global shopping, self check-out, etc., an output of one or more systems like sales, finance, market analysis, operations, etc. and from social media sites.